Kidneys are important organs and are extremely fragile.

 Acute kidney failure in dogs is usually caused by poisoning, especially antifreeze.
 Other possible causes include:

-Acute kidney failure is very dangerous and highly fatal; symptoms such as dehydration
+Acute kidney failure is very dangerous and highly fatal.

 Canine Chronic Renal Failure (CRF)

 Chronic kidney failure in dogs is usually caused by one of the following:

 This is caused by some form of infectious diseases, such as canine hepatitis, canine systemic lupus, chronic pancreatitis, and others.

 Kidney Tissue Degeneration (Nephrosis)